Azure/fleet-networking/docs/tutorials/ApplicationMigration/ApplicationMigration.md

 > Note:  override file located [here,](./testfiles/ro-nginx-service-export-2.yaml) and it should be created before the new service.
 > So that the overrides can be applied to these resources.

-To ensure the new service is exposed in Member Cluster 2 only, you need to create an override to delete the serviceExport in Member Cluster 1 when propagating.
+To ensure the new service is exposed in Member Cluster 2 only, you need to create an override to only place the serviceExport in Member Cluster 2 when propagating.
 ```yaml
 apiVersion: placement.kubernetes-fleet.io/v1alpha1
 kind: ResourceOverride